-The degree of excess skin and fat differs in amount and distribution amongst individuals.
-The choice of technique varies based on each individual patient.
+The degree of excess skin and fat differs in amount and distribution amongst individuals and the choice of technique varies based on each individual patient.

 The standard abdominoplasty involves creating a transverse scar on the lower abdomen/pubis.
 The skin and fat are lifted off from the muscles, the muscles are tightened, and the excess tissues are trimmed.
 The umbilicus is relocated at a new point on the ‘new tummy’.

 This technique addresses the excess tissues in the front of the abdomen but may not treat any excess fat on the flanks.
-This maybe further addressed in a second stage with liposuction.
+This can be further addressed in a second stage with liposuction.